-1. a preliminary general description of the scenario and the route, (via ELROB website, together with the general announcement of the ELROB) 2. a detailed description of the scenario and the route, (via ELROB website, about 3 months before the event) 3. map and waypoints of the route. (on site, with the start of a trial)
+1. a preliminary general description of the scenario, (via ELROB website, together with the general announcement of the ELROB) 2. a detailed description of the scenario, (via ELROB website, about 3 months before the event) 3. map and waypoints of the route. (on site, with the start of a trial)